 - Each question gets more and more challenging; this is the most mind-blowing part of the whole experience!

-- Team spirit is crucial.
-You are competing against the clock to click on the correct answer before time runs out!
+- You are competing against the clock to click on the correct answer before time runs out!